-Everyone knows going through a divorce is not easy.
-In fact, it can sometimes be one of the hardest and most trying times for those involved in divorce.
-Breaking up with your former lover and best friend can be an experience filled to the brim with different emotions: anger, hurt, sadness, resentment, etc. To help avoid conflict during the divorce process, read the following four tips:
+Everyone knows creating a separation agreement is challenging.
+In fact, it can sometimes be one of the hardest and most trying times for those involved in a divorce, along with selecting an attorney Breaking up with your former lover and best friend can be an experience filled to the brim with different emotions: anger, hurt, sadness, resentment, etc. To help avoid conflict when looking into divorce options, read the following four tips:

 1. Avoid Arguments